 FATF Status and The Latest FATF Statement

-Despite the Nigerian government's efforts to combat financial crimes, the country remains a major drug transit hub and a key center for financial and cyber-crime.
-Nigeria has recently made a concentrated effort to overcome some of its issues in enforcing its anti-money laundering and counter-terrorist financing framework.
+Despite the Nigerian government's efforts to combat financial crimes, the country remains a major drug transit hub and a key center for financial and cybercrime.
+Nigeria has recently made a concentrated effort to overcome some issues in enforcing its anti-money laundering and counter-terrorist financing framework.

-In Nigeria, corruption is a serious hindrance to industry: enterprises are extremely likely to meet bribes and other corrupt acts.
-Corruption is a concern in all institutions, but it is particularly prevalent in the oil business.
+In Nigeria, corruption seriously hinders industry: enterprises are extremely likely to meet bribes and other corrupt acts.
+Corruption is a concern in all institutions but is particularly prevalent in the oil business.
 The Criminal Code and the Corrupt Practices and Other Related Offenses Act are the primary laws that criminalize corruption.
 Accepting or donating gifts and facilitation fees is unlawful, and people can face up to seven years in jail.
 Despite a powerful legal foundation, Nigeria's anti-corruption law is poorly enforced: gifts, bribes, and facilitation payments are widespread.